ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 ### How can a user verify the zero trust code? {#user-verify-zero-trust}

-On-chain definitions are relatively easy to verify.
-Typically, the develop publishes the source code to a block explorer, and the block explorer verifies that the source code does compile to the code in the [contract deployment transaction](https://ethereum.org/en/developers/docs/smart-contracts/deploying/).
+Smart contracts are relatively easy to verify.
+Typically, the developer publishes the source code to a block explorer, and the block explorer verifies that the source code does compile to the code in the [contract deployment transaction](https://ethereum.org/en/developers/docs/smart-contracts/deploying/).
 In the case of MUD `System`s this is [slightly more complicated](https://mud.dev/cli/verify), but not by much.

 This is harder with zero-knowledge.
 The verifier includes some constants and runs some calculations on them.
 This doesn't tell you what is being proved.